Helping Independent Professionals Make a Bigger Contribution

 I'm always working to stretch the limits of my knowledge and abilities.
 For instance, I still read business, marketing and selling books voraciously.
 I'm a graduate of marketing guru Jay Abraham's 2-year "Ultimate Live Marketing Research Laboratory," and attend other leading-edge marketing seminars and workshops.
 I give talks on marketing to several professional groups each year and I've been on the faculty of Ken McCarthy's "System Seminar" on Internet marketing.
 I like to share my knowledge, and I make it a practice to give away whatever I can.

 One of my key values is making a contribution (vs. making a killing) in business.
 Everyone wants to make a difference.
 That's why you went into business in the first place.
 But as your business progresses, you might have found that it was a struggle.
 When you turn your attention to making a contribution, then marketing becomes easier.
 You don't have to focus on selling your services, but communicating the value you offer.
 It's a big shift in perception.

 What if you could be a great marketer of your services?
 What if you could double, triple or quintuple your business and your income in only a few short years?
-I've done it and my success depends not only on my ability to market and sell my services but to break through my self-imposed limitations.
+I've done it (and so have some of my clients) and my success depends not only on my ability to market and sell my services but to break through my self-imposed limitations.
 There's no reason you can't do the same.
 I hope I can help you do so.

 I hope you find the site a valuable resource for becoming a better marketer, for growing your business and for realizing your full potential.

-Next learn more about the Fast Track Marketing Club:
+Next learn more about the More Clients Club: